Self-guided tour

 Our prices

-*On presentation of proof: students, senior with the Bordeaux pass, job seekers, disabled card holders, etc.
+* On presentation of proof: students, job seekers, disabled card, teachers, youth card/bordeaux metropolis senior pass

-** On presentation of proof: under 18s, tour guides, journalists, accompanying persons
+*** On presentation of proof: under 6 years old, tour guide, journalist, accompanying person (maximum 2 accompanying persons)

 Did you know ?